 On our final day we travel back to Johannesburg where our Budget Mozambique & Kruger Safari adventure comes to an end.

-Although the tour ends in the afternoon most safari groups choose to eat out together at one of Johannesburg’s many excellent restaurants in the evening.
+Although the tour ends in the afternoon most safari groups choose to dine together in the evening.
+Our post-tour lodge offers a traditional braai (barbecue) that can be booked with your guide.

 We recommend arriving the day before your safari and only booking flights for the day after the safari ends.
 We can help arrange accommodation for before and after the safari on request.